 - Spices: we'll be using 5 different spices (cumin, chili powder, paprika, salt, and pepper) to make sure these burgers are loaded with flavor!

-- Replace cornstarch with tapioca flour or potato starch.
+- Replace cornstarch with tapioca flour, chickpea flour, almond flour, arrowroot starch or potato starch.

 - Use brown rice instead of quinoa.
 You may need to reduce the amount to ¼ cup dry rice due to it being a larger grain.